gitlabhq/gitlabhq/doc/api/ci/lint.md

 > [Introduced][ce-5953] in GitLab 8.12.

-Check whether your .gitlab-ci.yml file is valid.
+Checks if your .gitlab-ci.yml file is valid.

 ```
 POST ci/lint